A Day in the Kitchen

 • Add the milk and almond extract and stir.

-Simple Syrup (optional):
+Simple Syrup for serving (optional):

 • Add the sugar to just-boiled water and stir until the sugar is completely dissolved and the syrup is completely clear.
 Set aside to cool to room temperature before using.
 Store in a jar in the fridge.